blairrrrwho/professional-readme-generator/Develop/notes.md

 TODO:
-fix link showing up for license (it's just like the actual link text)
+fix how the license info is showing up (def for MIT)